 There are two schools of thought regarding when to optimize your images – before you upload to WordPress or after.
 While there may be some circumstances when one is better than the other, in general, either is fine.
 You can even choose a hybrid method if you already have a bunch of images on your site to optimize, then moving to the “before” method for all new images.
 To optimize images before you upload, you will need Adobe Photoshop or the like (discussed below.)
 If you plan to do all the optimization after uploading, there are some great plugins that will do this for you.

 Optimizing Your Images Before Uploading To Your Website

 WordPress has a neat thumbnail feature that automatically creates three different sizes of any image you upload.
 You can find this feature in the WordPress admin area under settings/media.
 Keep in mind that this does NOT optimize the image; it only changes the pixel dimensions.

-Photoshop allows you to choose the file type of the image and the quality of the image.
+Photoshop allows you to choose the file type and quality of the image.
 At the bottom left side of the interface, you can see the details of the image file size with your chosen settings.

 There are many great graphic editing applications available for optimizing WordPress images.
 GIMP is a good start.
 I also recommend checking out these:

 - ImageOptim (MAC) I Love this one!
 Super simple to use and allows you to optimize tons of images all at once, including group renaming.

-All of the above applications are free to download.
-There are many premium applications available online too though I do not see any major benefits to using them over their free alternatives.
+All of the above are free to download and use.
+While there are many premium applications available for a fee, I don’t see any real advantages to using them over these free alternatives.